rieckpil/progmot/content/post/writing-a-book-remotely.md

 ### Have Fun

-That's one of the most important parts.
+That's the most important takeaway.
 Find people that you enjoy working with and that you can learn from.

 It's a side project, enjoy the experience, learn as much as you can.
-It's your time.
+It's your spare time.
+If it feels like a job, don't do it.

 Don't expect to become rich by writing a book but use this opportunity to establish a brand in your niche or use it as a form of basic credibility.
 I'm pretty sure that co-authoring a eBook weighs more than any basic certification for a topic.